Yuno-obsessed/music_microservices/DatabaseService/README.md

 ---

-> Database-Service is occupied in taking data from Auth-Service,
+> Database-Service is occupied in migrating database tables,
-> storing it and letting other services access it if needed.
+> inititalizing them and providing logs with heartbeat

 ---